COVID-19 Hours: We Are Open Mon-Wed 11am-5pm and Thu-Sun 11am-6pm

 Leah Hicks, born-1978 "abstract, acrylic and multimedia canvases celebrate the hard-won victory the artist has achieved since a devastating car accident.
 Catastrophe is a life-changing event, and Hicks has had to remodel herself."

-Hicks has mentioned that in high school her art teacher introduced her to painting and clay.
-She began showing paintings and clay sculptures in art exhibits.
-At Algonquin College, she learned about the elements of art and design in the Graphic Design program.
-In St. Lawrence College she further honed her life drawing skills and took other painting classes.
+Art is my constant partner, who can be intense and full of passion.
+In High School, my art teacher introduced me to painting and clay.
+I began showing paintings and clay sculptures in art exhibits.
+At Algonquin College, I learned about the elements of art in the Graphic Design program.
+In St. Lawrence College I refined my Life Drawing skills and took other painting classes.

-In 2005 , Hicks mentions, a catastrophic car accident turned my passion for art into my salvation.
+In 2005 a catastrophic car accident turned my passion for art into my salvation.
 Traumatic injuries to all four lobes of my brain left me unable to Speak Clearly, suffered from Double Vision and Functional Limb Weakness.
-My amazing rehab team encouraged me not to give up on my passion, and I didn’t.
-Over many years I reinvented myself as I relearned the principles and techniques I had known.
-I practiced writing, reading, running and musical instruments to challenge the plasticity of my brain.
-The damage was so severe that I had to learn to paint with my left hand instead of my previously dominant right hand.
+My amazing rehab team encouraged me not to give up on my passion.
+Over many years I renewed myself.
+I redeveloped basic human skills to challenge the plasticity of my brain.
+I learned to paint with my left hand instead of my previously dominant right hand.

-I learned a great deal about the world of art during the six years I owned my own gallery.
-During the past two years I have served as President for The Arts and Culture Council for Smiths Falls and District in Ontario.
+I learned a great deal about the world of art during the six years I owned an art gallery.
+For three years, I have served as President for The Arts and Culture Council for Smiths Falls and District in Ontario.
 I have also taught art classes offering certificates in various mediums for 19 years.

 My work is represented and seen throughout North America.
 The artwork has been heavily collected by the Federal Government of Canada as well as held in many private collections and many countries.

 Inspiring the mind, exploring the depths of the subconscious landscape.